SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_SRM_Function_Resources_Consistency.md

 ### Error

 - `[Generic DVE Table] entry {PK} is configured with resource ID '{ResourceID}', which was not found in Resource Manager.`
-- `[Generic DVE Table] entry {PK} is configured with a blank resource ID, so no matching resource could be found in the Resource Manager.`
+- `[Generic DVE Table] entry {PK} is configured with a blank resource ID, so no matching resource could be found in Resource Manager.`
 - `[Generic DVE Table] entry {PK} is configured with the element name - function name combination '{Name}.{Name}', which is already used as the element name of element '{DataMinerID}/{ElementID}'.`
 - `[Generic DVE Table] entries [{PKs}] are configured with a duplicate DVE Name '{Name}'.`
 - `The function name '{Name}' of resource '{Name}' ({GUID}) with [Generic DVE Table] primary key [{PK}] is already used by one or more other function resources on the same parent element, with [Generic DVE Table] primary key(s) [{PKs}].`